 Make sure you don’t tilt your pelvis backward or forward.

-Pulling in your buttocks also improves your pelvic posture by shifting the weight to regain the center of gravity displaced by the extra pregnancy weight.
+Pulling in your buttocks improves your pelvic posture by shifting the weight to regain the center of gravity displaced by the extra pregnancy weight.

 Avoid stretching the pelvic area too much when bathing, scratching your back, or reaching other parts of the body.